swiftlang/swift-testing/Documentation/Proposals/0004-constrain-the-granularity-of-test-time-limit-durations.md

 ## Future Directions

-We could reconsider the granularity constraints and allow for more finegrained time limits if we come to the conclusion that the advantages outweigh the disadvantages.
+We could allow more finegrained time limits in the future that scale with the performance of the test host device.
-Part of that could be the automatic detection of environments (like CI vs local and providing a way to use different timeouts in different environments.
+Or take a more manual approach where we detect the type of environment (like CI vs local) and provide a way to use different timeouts depending on the environment.

 ## Alternatives Considered

-We have considered using `Swift.Duration` as the currency type for this API but decided against it to avoid common pitfals and misuses of this feature such as providing very small time limits that lead to flaky tests in different environments.
+We have considered using `Swift.Duration` as the currency type for this API but decided against it to avoid common pitfalls and misuses of this feature such as providing very small time limits that lead to flaky tests in different environments.